20 Foods Most Likely to be Contaminated

 Dinosaur-shaped chicken nuggets seem deliciously innocent—until they're infecting your tots with Salmonella.
 To ensure your chicken is bacteria-free, the National Institute of Diabetes and Digestive and Kidney Diseases suggests cooking poultry until the internal temperature reaches 165 degrees Fahrenheit.

 Thanks to the CDC's extensive review of foodborne illnesses between 1998 and 2008, we know that chopped leafy greens caused 22 percent, or a fifth, of the 120,321 reported food-related illnesses during the 11-year time span.

-According to U.S. Department of Agriculture's 2016 estimates, 20% of salmonella cases were caused by imported seeded vegetables (think: cucumbers and jalapenos).
+According to U.S. Department of Agriculture's estimates, 20 percent of salmonella cases were caused by imported seeded vegetables (think: cucumbers and jalapenos).
 To avoid becoming infected by this sneaky bacteria, wash your veggies thoroughly.
 And then wash them again.

 Seeds & Sprouts